020 7529 1591

 - Send your completed application to email@example.com or Education, ESU, Dartmouth House, 37 Charles Street, London W1J 5ED.
 References may be emailed/posted separately if needed.

-- Shortlisted candidates will be invited to an interview at the ESU in London on 20 May, 2014.
+- Shortlisted candidates will be invited to an interview at the ESU in London.

 A selection panel will judge all applications objectively on how well they further the aims and purposes of the award, and the evidence provided in support of this.
 Your cover letter should outline the intended focus of your study tour, proposed location, and potential relevant institutions.
 It would set out initial thoughts relating to the planning of the project and look at the benefits of the project to the broader profession (and other relevant stakeholders) as well as the award recipient.